Jarjoshi273/LSTM_SALES/README.md

 Implementied Neural Networks:

-Trained a LSTM on the same set of features and compare the result with traditional time-series model.
+       a)   Trained a LSTM on the same set of features and compare the result with traditional time-series model.

-Cluster stores using sales and customer visits as features.
+       b)   Cluster stores using sales and customer visits as features.
 Find out how many clusters or groups are possible.
 Also visualized the results.